Why Your Hiring Practices Could Be Part of the Diversity Problem

 Outdated hiring practices are failing us.

-All of us want to feel confident knowing that hiring managers across our job force are selecting candidates using valid criteria that focuses on evaluating facts about the candidate’s background instead of opinions or a “gut feel”.
-Unfortunately, most common and familiar hiring practices today are perfectly designed to perpetuate bias during the hiring process.
+All of us want to feel confident knowing that hiring managers across the workforce are selecting candidates based on valid criteria and evaluating facts about the candidate’s background instead of opinions or a “gut feel”.
+Unfortunately, most common and familiar hiring practices today are perfectly designed to perpetuate bias during the recruitment process.

-Consider focusing on these 7 steps of the hiring process to help eliminate bias:
+Consider focusing on these 7 steps during the recruitment process to help eliminate bias in your hiring practices:

 - Make sure that your company website and employer branding materials emphasize your diversity statement, specifically highlighting steps and actions taken to build and promote diversity and inclusion across your organization.